 “The most straightforward interpretation of the observations is that NGC 4490 is itself a late-stage merger remnant” of a much-earlier collision of two galaxies, the authors wrote.
 A merger could drive and extend the high level of star formation necessary to create such a large hydrogen plume.

 The astronomers said there are other reasons they find the study of this system interesting:

 Struck, who studies colliding galaxies, said double-nucleus galaxies are very rare, especially in smaller galaxies such as this one.
 And, he said astronomers think a double nucleus could contribute to the buildup of supermassive black holes found in the center of some galaxies.

 And Kerton, who researches star formation, said, “This project demonstrates that using multiple wavelengths from space- and ground-based observations together can really help us understand a particular object.”

-Reference: “Revealing the Double Nucleus of NGC 4490” by AL Lawrence, C. R. Kerton, Curtis Struck, Beverly J. Smith, 16 January 2020, Astrophysics of Galaxies.
+Reference: “Revealing the Double Nucleus of NGC 4490” by AL Lawrence, C. R. Kerton, Curtis Struck, Beverly J. Smith, 16 January 2020, The Astrophysical Journal.

 Be the first to comment on "77-Year-Old Amateur Astronomer Discovers Rare Galaxy Double Nucleus"